magpylib/magpylib/docs/_pages/user_guide/docs/docs_classes.md

 The method <span style="color: orange">**to_TriangleCollection()**</span> transforms a `TriangularMesh` object into a `Collection` of `Triangle` objects.

 **Info:** While the checks may be disabled, the field computation guarantees correct results only if the mesh is closed, connected, not self-intersecting and all faces are oriented outwards.
-Examples of working with the `TriangularMesh` class are found in {ref}`gallery-shapes-triangle` and in {ref}`gallery-shapes-pyvista`.
+Examples of working with the `TriangularMesh` class are found in {ref}`examples-shapes-triangle` and in {ref}`examples-shapes-pyvista`.
 :::
 ::::